 Franklin County provides its residents with over 4,000 acres of public parks and open spaces.
 A large YMCA is located in the town of Rocky Mount and another has just been built in the LakeWatch Plantation development at Smith Mountain Lake.
-Specialized athletic facilities include indoor tennis courts, an Olympic-sized swimming facility, skateboard parks, and soon (2010) Virginia's first whitewater park.
+Specialized athletic facilities include indoor tennis courts, an Olympic-sized swimming facility, and skateboard parks.

 The Blue Ridge Folklife Festival, the largest such festival in Virginia, is held in October.
 The Blue Ridge Institute at Ferrum College and the traditional culture organizes the festival where folkways of the Blue Ridge Mountains are celebrated.
 Festival highlights include music, food, crafts, and performances that perpetuate regional lore.
 The Blue Ridge Institute is a stop on The Crooked Road, Virginia's Heritage Music Trail.